deepaksharma7953/Products-Analysis-Excel/README.md

 This project is suitable for intermediate and advanced students who are looking to apply crucial analysis techniques in a real-world context.
 It is highly recommended to have completed courses in 'Introduction to Excel' and 'Data Analysis with Excel Pivot Tables' before attempting this project.

-## Prerequisites

-- Basic to advanced knowledge in Excel.
-- Familiarity with data analysis concepts and pivot tables in Excel.
-- Completion of 'Introduction to Excel' and 'Data Analysis with Excel Pivot Tables' courses (recommended).

 ## Project Structure